 Satisfactory English language proficiency at an English pass level in an Australian Senior Certificate of Education or equivalent; OR

-A specified level of achievement in a recognized English language test such as: IELTS (or equivalent) at a score of at least 6.5 (with no individual band score less than 6.0); or TOEfL equivalent.
+A specified level of achievement in a recognized English language test such as: IELTS (or equivalent) at a score of at least 6.0 (with no individual band score less than 5.5); or TOEFL equivalent;.

 It is desirable that applicants hold Senior Certificate:

 - Advanced Mathematics; or WACE Mathematics: Methods; or equivalent

 Students who do not have the desirable level of mathematics and science may consider a bridging course.
 While bridging courses may be strongly recommended, they are not prerequisites.

 Applicants with WACE Mathematics Applications (or equivalent) will be accepted, but EIT may also recommend a bridging course as a supplementary activity.
 To confirm that past studies in mathematics align with these requirements, applicants may compare the mathematics syllabus to the WACE here and contact an EIT Course Advisor for assistance: https://senior-secondary.scsa.wa.edu.au/syllabus-and-support-materials/mathematics.